Andrewon/Memholes/docs/Project Documents/Individual_Assignment_Specifications.md

 - Description: Get the longitude and latitude of selected location.
 - How to Evaluate: Longitude and Latitude is added to the database.
-- Outcome of Task: xxx (Description; filled in at end of iteration)
+- Outcome of Task: User was able to click on any location on the map and have the latitude and longitude pre-populated into submit form.

 ### Task 2: Update entry in database

 - Description: Select and update rating entry in database.
 - How to Evaluate: If the user is able to select a pothole and change its rating from 1 to 10.
-- Outcome of Task: xxx (Description; filled in at end of iteration)
+- Outcome of Task: User was able to change the rating for potholes.

 ### Task 3: Query the database for fixed pothole

 - Description: Select fixed pothole ID in database
 - How to Evaluate: Website should only display fixed pothole when select view fixed pothole.
-- Outcome of Task: xxx (Description; filled in at end of iteration)
+- Outcome of Task: User was able to select the option for fixed pothole but website wasn't displaying the correct pothole.

 ### Task 4: Query the database for verified pothole

 - Description: Select verified pothole ID in database
 - How to Evaluate: When user select this mode, the website should only display verified potholes.
-- Outcome of Task: xxx (Description; filled in at end of iteration)
+- Outcome of Task: User was able to select option for verified pothole and website was displaying only verified potholes

 ## Tasks: Danny Chamberlin